Storage#

 Note that you need to create the bucket before running a computation.

-On cloud object stores the data does not get removed automatically.
+On cloud object stores intermediate data does not get removed automatically, so you should ensure it is cleared out so you don’t incur unnecessary cloud storage costs.
 Rather than removing the old data manually, it’s convenient to use a dedicated bucket for intermediate data with a lifecycle rule that deletes data after a certain time.

 To set up a lifecycle rule: